mfocko/blog/blog/aoc-2022/02-week-2.md

 By this day, I have come to a conclusion that current skeleton for each day generates a lot of boilerplate.
 And even though it can be easily copied, it's just a waste of space and unnecessary code.
-Let's „simplify“ this (on one end while creating monster on the other end).
+Let's “simplify” this (on one end while creating monster on the other end).
 I've gone through what we need in the preparations for the AoC.
 Let's sum up our requirements:
 - parsing